GLOBAL ECONOMIC OVERVIEW

 Key strategic initiatives taken to maintain market position and profitability:

-• Expanding channel presence in distribution, exclusive brand outlets, large format stores & ecommerce
+Expanding channel presence in distribution, exclusive brand stores, large format stores & e-commerce

 OUTLOOK

-In anticipation of growing demand, the Company is looking at capacity expansion with increased infrastructure and facilities which will allow scalability, ramp-up incremental machinery and manpower to meet the expected growth in demand.
-The Company has also significantly expanded its presence by opening several Exclusive Brand Outlets (EBOs) along with large format stores (LFS), multi brand outlets (MBOs), thereby ensuring brand availability and accessibility across the country.
+In anticipation of growing demand, the Company is considering capacity expansion, which involves increasing infrastructure and facilities.
+This expansion will enable scalability, the ramping up of incremental machinery and manpower to meet the expected growth in demand.
+Additionally, the Company has significantly expanded its presence by opening several Exclusive Brand Stores (EBS) along with large-format stores (LFS) and multi-brand outlets (MBOs).
+Furthermore, the Company has enhanced and modernized its distribution management system in partnership with Salesforce and Wonder Soft, ensuring brand availability and accessibility across the country.

 SEGMENT-WISE OR PRODUCT-WISE PERFORMANCE